Back up virtual machines and separate boot partitions

 - Files are not backed up individually.
 To restore any files from within the virtual machine, you must restore the entire virtual image or export.

 - If the image is open and constantly being written to, it may be difficult to back up all of the data needed to reliably restore these files.

-Our Customer Champion team cannot provide direct assistance with backing up and restoring virtual machine snapshots, disks, disk images, or exports.
+Our Technical Support Engineer team cannot provide direct assistance with backing up and restoring virtual machine snapshots, disks, disk images, or exports.
 Consult your virtualization software manufacture's documentation for further information and considerations on backing up virtual machines.

 Exported virtual machines or disk images are typically large files and may require special settings if you decide to back them up.

 Snapshots are designed for short-term use as a way of returning a virtual machine to a previous state.
 You shouldn't back up snapshots.
 Snapshots are typically created as differential files that only capture what changed since the last time a snapshot was created.
 A snapshot must be merged with the virtual hard disk and all previous snapshots to be re-deployed successfully.

 However, if you know where your virtual machine software stores your virtual disk and snapshot files, it is possible to back these files up with the Code42 agent.
 Consult your virtualization software to determine whether or not it is possible to restore a VM using the backups of your snapshot files in combination with the virtual disk file.